When your child misbehaves: Tips for positive discipline

 You can prevent some tantrums by:

-Tantrums can often be avoided or shortened by:
+Tantrums can often be shortened by:

 - Stepping in before your child loses complete control.